jtsliu/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+>> the file size got easier to read - it went from 30286 to 30K - so it simplified to how many bytes

 If instead copying we just want to change the name of a file, we can do: